Breaking: #108148 - Disallow Fluid variable names with underscore prefix

 ]);

-All examples would lead to the following exception:
+All examples lead to the following exception:

 #1756622558 TYPO3Fluid\Fluid\Core\Variables\InvalidVariableIdentifierException